If you’re looking for tips on how to get rid of tomato hornworms in the garden, you’ve come to the right place.

-Tomato hornworms are frustrating pests to deal with, but like all garden pests, they can easily be prevented and removed with a bit of patience and the right expertise.
+Tomato hornworms are frustrating pests to deal with and can even be a bother to master gardeners, but like all garden pests, they can easily be prevented and removed with a bit of patience and the right expertise.

-Now that you know how to get rid of tomato hornworms naturally, along with how to prevent them and identify them, you shouldn't experience too much trouble even if these bugs do make their way onto your plants.
+Now that you know how to get rid of tomato hornworms naturally, along with how to prevent them and identify them, you shouldn't experience too much trouble even if these bugs do make their way onto your tomato leaves.